Allow access to a consumer account

 Grant the IMPORTED PRIVILEGES privilege on the SNOWFLAKE database

-Some applications might request that a consumer grants the IMPORTED PRIVILEGES privilege on the SNOWFLAKE database in their account.
+Some apps might request that a consumer grants the IMPORTED PRIVILEGES privilege on the SNOWFLAKE database in their account.
 This privilege can only be granted using SQL commands.
 It cannot be granted using Snowsight.
-If an application requires this privilege, the provider should communicate this requirement to the consumer, for example, in the README file of the application.
+If an app requires this privilege, the provider should communicate this requirement to the consumer, for example, in the README file of the app.

 To grant the IMPORT privilege on the SNOWFLAKE database, run the following command: